-You can also use the pen tool to create a diamond shape.
-Personally, I always find it easier to use the grid when I am creating anything that I want to be fairly exact so go to the view menu and show grid and then work on the diamond shape.
-Goto the pen tool and set the option to shape layer and then click on the cross section of the cells and place the first at the top, place the side point a little down and a little way across and then go a little further down with the next point and keep it in-line with the top point vertically and then go to the equidistant point for the side point and then click the first point again to close the shape.
-Once you have your diamond shape created either via the rectangle or the pen tool you can then continue to manipulate it in the same way.
+You can also use the pen tool to create the artwork.
+Personally, I always find it easier to use the grid when I am creating anything that I want to be fairly exact so go to the view menu and show grid and then work on the artwork.
+Goto the pen tool and set the option to layer and then click on the cross section of the cells and place the first at the top, place the side point a little down and a little way across and then go a little further down with the next point and keep it in-line with the top point vertically and then go to the equidistant point for the side point and then click the first point again to close the vector.
+Once you have your artwork, created either via the rectangle or the pen tool, you can then continue to manipulate it in the same way.

-For a hollow effect, select the rectangle tool and then create a new shape layer on the art board and then rotate the diamond using the bounding box.
-Duplicate the current design by holding down the alt / option key and dragging and reduce the size of the new diamond again by using the bounding box.
-Select both of the layers in the layers panel and then go to the layer menu and combine and then subtract front shape.
-Squeeze horizontally the current shape.
-Select all the points using the direct selection tool and go to the top of the application (middle) and the path operations and use the merge shape components Once you have done this, you can now go to the edit menu and define custom shape and create the diamond custom shape (hollow version).
-Obviously you can vary the size of the second path the vary the size of the hollow diamond.
-To use the custom shape, select in the shapes panel and use with the custom shapes tool and draw the shape as a shape layer.
+For a hollow effect, select the rectangle tool (and hold the shift key down) and then create a new layer on the art board and then rotate the square (by 45 degrees) using the bounding box.
+Duplicate the current design by holding down the alt / option key and dragging and reduce the size of the new design again by using the bounding box.
+Select both of the layers in the layers panel and then go to the layer menu and combine and then subtract front command.
+Squeeze horizontally the current vector.
+Select all the points using the direct selection tool and go to the top of the application (middle) and the path operations and use the merge shape components Once you have done this, you can now go to the edit menu and define custom command and create the hollow artwork.
+Obviously you can vary the size of the second path the vary the size of the hollow vector design.
+To use the vector, select in the panel and use with the shapes tool.
 You can repeat this is in different colors and sizes as well as add styles etc.

-If you create the diamond shape as a vector layer (shape layer) then you can add all kinds of Photoshop styles to the design.
+If you create the artwork as a vector layer then you can add all kinds of styles to the design.
 Display the styles panel via the window menu and simply select the diamond as well as clicking the style.
 You can modify the end result of the shadows and gradients etc via the layer menu and layer styles.

-You can also define it as a brush and use as a brush stroke throughout the app.
-Flatten the vector via the layer menu (you can create multiple diamonds, there is no reason why the brush needs to be made up of just one element, and effects etc can be added as well).
+You can also define it as a brush and use as a stroke throughout the app so your artwork can be used with the clone as well as art history as well as the smudge or blur effect.
+Flatten the vector via the layer menu.
+Instead of just having the basic design, you can also perhaps add in effects such as Gaussian blur or oil paint etc or perhaps use paint strokes on the design such to give it a little more a hand drawn effect, the artwork should definitely be seen as a start point.
 Go to the edit menu and define brush command.
 Select a brush tool such as the paint brush tool and apply it.
-Modify the brush settings (window menu) such as adding color dynamics, spacing etc to your brush stroke
+Modify the brush settings (window menu) such as adding color dynamics, spacing, rotation, texture, etc to your stroke.